Wicked (2024 film): Cultural impact

-The film's choreography for the song "What Is This Feeling?" was recreated heavily on TikTok and Instagram Reels by fans and the casts of various Broadway and West End productions.

-The widespread praise of the film's "Defying Gravity" scene led Avid to release a 14-minute video breakdown of Myron Kerstein's editing of the sequence on December 23, 2024, showing him analyzing his creative choices using the film's Media Composer timeline.
+The choreography for "What Is This Feeling?" was recreated on TikTok and Instagram Reels by fans and the casts of various Broadway and West End productions.
+The widespread praise of the "Defying Gravity" scene led Avid to release a 14-minute video breakdown of Myron Kerstein's editing of the sequence on December 23, 2024, showing him analyzing his creative choices using the Media Composer timeline.
 Kerstein would later repeat this demonstration in person at the 2025 NAB Show on April 5, 2025, as part of a conversation panel with him and Alice Brooks.